 They are powerful substances that prevent skin collagen from breaking and are found in some anti-aging moisturizers.
 However tempting they may sound, moms-to-be should stay away from them.
 High doses of vitamin A during pregnancy can be harmful to an unborn child.
 And oral retinoids, such as isotretinoin (SOTRET, an acne treatment), are known to cause birth defects.

 2. Salicylic Acid is Another No-no

-High doses of salicyclic acid in its oral form have been shown to cause birth defects and various pregnancy complications.
-Larger amounts of it through face and body peels get absorbed into the bloodstream, which is similar to taking one or more aspirin when pregnant.
+High doses of salicylic acid in its oral form have been shown to cause birth defects and various pregnancy complications.
+Larger amounts of it through the face and body peels get absorbed into the bloodstream, which is similar to taking one or more aspirin when pregnant.
 Using a facial wash that contains less than 2% salicylic acid is considered safe.
 Consult a dermatologist to be doubly sure about it.